My Brother Michael: Plot summary

 Set in Greece, 14 years after the German occupation during World War II, British tourist Camilla Haven has recently broken her engagement and is holidaying on her own.
 Sitting in an Athens cafe writing to her friend, Elizabeth, Camila laments “nothing exciting ever happens to me”, when a man appears with a message about a hired car for Delphi.
 Camilla hasn't requested it, but no one else claims the car.
-She wants to visit Delphi, but is doubtful about affording it.
+She wants to visit Delphi but is doubtful about affording it.
 She is told it is a matter of "life and death", that the woman who hired the car for “Monsieur Simon” was to wait at the cafe, and that the deposit has been paid.
 After the man leaves the car keys through a misunderstanding, Camilla finds the serendipity of the situation and the temptation to take the car irresistible.
 Under the pretext of finding out who “Simon” is who needs the car so urgently, she leaves her contact information with the café's proprietor and sets out to drive the car herself to Delphi.

 The Charioteer, a famous bronze statue in the Delphi Museum.

 On the way Camilla meets Simon Lester, in Greece on a pilgrimage to Delphi to learn more about the death of his brother, Michael, during the war.
-Simon had been 15 in 1944, and Michael Lester, 10 years older, who had been a British Liaison Officer to the Greek partisan group ELAS, had written a letter home hinting at a significant discovery.
+Simon had been 15 in the UK in 1944; Michael Lester, 10 years older, had been a British Liaison Officer to the Greek partisan group ELAS.
+Michael’s last letter home, found by Simon when going through his deceased father's papers, hinted at a significant discovery on Parnassus.
+Following cryptic clues in Michael's last letter, Simon is determined to find out what discovery Michael made that had him so excited.

 No one in Delphi knows of a “Simon” who ordered a car, and Camilla observes the wariness with which the local men watch Simon Lester as he makes inquiries.
-Simon denies any knowledge of the car, but helps her with her predicament; in turn Camilla joins him in his quest.
+Simon denies any knowledge of the car but helps Camilla with her predicament; in turn she joins him in his quest.